 Bernard Potsch Moura

 Bernard is highly experienced in complex arbitrations through 10 years of practice, having authored book and articles on arbitration, commerce and international law.
 LL.M and Ph.D summa cum laude at the University of the State of Rio de Janeiro, he teaches and coaches graduate students at Moot competitions, having received numerous awards.
 Member of the New Generation CAM-CCBC Management Comittee and of the Brazilian Arbitration Committee.
 Previous Director of the Brazilian Association of Arbitration Students and member of the ICC Brazil Commercial Law and Practice Commission.

 Julia Girão Baptista Martins

-Julia is graduated in Law from the Brazilian Institute of Capital Markets – IBMEC / RJ, and is an LL.M candidate in contract law from Pontifical Catholic University – PUC-Rio.
+Julia is graduated in Law from the Brazilian Institute of Capital Markets – IBMEC / RJ, and holds an LL.M in contract law from Pontifical Catholic University – PUC-Rio.
 She has experience and practice in intellectual property and arbitration law.
 Julia continues her scholastic pursuits by writing and publishing articles on arbitration law.
 She is also a member of the New Arbitralist Initiative – INOVARB organized by the American Chamber of Commerce for Brazil – AMCHAM and of the Brazilian Arbitration Committee